shinyshoes404/py-basic-ses/README.md

 ### Register your domain

 You will need to own and control the domain you want to send email from.
 AWS offers registration and DNS services through their Route 53 offering.
 Just search for Route 53 once you are logged into the AWS mangement console.
 You can also register your domain from another registrar, but it is convenient to have everything under one account.
-Also, AWS DNS entry propogate very quickly, like in a couple of minutes.
+Also, AWS DNS entries propogate very quickly, like in a couple of minutes.
 I have had to wait for up to 20 - 30 minutes with another registrar.

 <br>